raphaeltx/my-agenda-ui/README.md

 # My Agenda UI

-My Agenda UI is a React-based user interface for managing your agenda.
-It includes a chat bot for interacting with users.
-The user can add comments, texts, insights, register appointments, events just like an personal daybook.
+My Agenda UI is a React-based user interface to help you manage your daily agenda.
+With an integrated chat bot assistant, users can interact seamlessly to add comments, texts, insights, register appointments, and schedule events.
+This application functions as a personal daybook, providing a solution for organizing your day-to-day activities as a chat bot.

 ## Features